Financial planning tools and services to put you on the path to the future you want

-Pros of annuities include:
+The pros of annuities include:

-Social Security and pensions offer a similar form of retirement income protection – but in limited dollar amounts.
+Social Security and pensions offer a similar form of retirement income protection but in limited dollar amounts.
 The only limit to the size of your periodic annuity payment is the amount of money you have to purchase an annuity now.
 Even better for many retirees, the older you are, the larger your monthly payments will be for the same price.

 Despite the many advantages of annuities, they do have some downsides.